giboul/TriftGeoClaw/README.md

 # 1. Avalanches: [AVAC](https://github.com/giboul/TriftGeoclaw/blob/main/AVAC/README.md)

-This part is copied from Christophe Ancey's (cancey) work on avalanches, see his [AVAC](https://github.com/cancey/avac.git) repo.
+This part is copied from Christophe Ancey's (@cancey) work on avalanches, see his [AVAC](https://github.com/cancey/avac.git) repo.

 ## `topo.asc`
 A `tiff` file is expected.
 It will be cropped, downsampled and maybe rotated in the future to find the best bounding box of the lake.
 The expected final format is either `.xyz` or `.asc`.
 This can be done with tools like `gdal`, the `tifffile` package is used here because it comes with `scikit-image`.
 See [`topo.py`](https://github.com/giboul/TriftGeoclaw/blob/main/AVAC/topo.py).